Joatin/shelfdb/README.md

 ## Installation

 #### Helm
-The simplest way to add Shelfdb to you cluster is by using our helm script.
-Assuming you have helm installed ([How to install](https://helm.sh/docs/intro/quickstart/)), you can simple run the following command and you will be all set
+The easiest way to add Shelfdb to you cluster is by using our helm script.
+Assuming you have helm installed ([How to install](https://helm.sh/docs/intro/quickstart/)), you can run the following command

 ```shell script
 helm install --repo https://shelfdb.netlify.com shelfdb